googleapis/googleapis/google/api/README.md

 `versioning` group.

-Suppression directives attached to parent elements apply to all childs.
+Suppression directives attached to parent elements apply to all children.
 For example, the above suppression when attached to the service suppresses the specified warning for all rpcs in the service.
 To globally suppress a warning, attach it to the overview documentation of the service configuration: